arkarmoeandrew/ICT105-Trio-MVP/docs/idea-log.md

 University students and campus club members.

 ### Current Alternative
-Messy, unstructured posts on informal channels like Reddit, Discord servers, or Facebook groups where posts quickly get buried.
+Messy, unstructured posts on Facebook groups, Discord servers, LINE groups, and personal networks where information is easily lost.

 ### Proposed IT Solution
 An internal campus network web application requiring a student email login where students can list items they are willing to lend out (or skills they can offer) and request things they need, backed by a simple request/approval workflow.